Fbullman/School_District_Analysis/README.md

 ## Results
 ## District Summary

-The district summary was affected by the removal of the ninth graders at Thomas High School's math and reading scores.
-The average math score was reduced from 79.0 to 78.9.
+** By removing the ninth graders at Thomas High School's math and reading scores, the grade average was reduced from 79.0 to 78.9
-However, the average reading score, the percent of students passing math and reading, and the percent of students passing overall (passing both math and reading) remained the same.
+** The average reading score,percentage of students passing math and reading, and the pertange of students passing oreavall (both math and reading) remained the same.
-The following image is the district summary including all of the grades:
+The followin image shows the district summary with all the grades.

 District Summary